 Tea café started appearing in Jaipur some 7-8 years ago as an affordable alternative to the cafe’s serving coffee.
 Catering to the young crowd especially students with affordable prices and Indian menu, the concept was an instant hit.

-Affordability is a big USP when it comes students.
-Outstation students in Jaipur need a place to hangout.
+Affordability is a big USP when it comes to students.
+Outstation students in Jaipur need a place to hang out.
 A place where they can chill, exchange notes and catch up with friends!
 Affordable Chai café or tea house fits the bill perfectly!

 Some tea café realized the potential of untapped business through upmarket tea house at posh locations.
-Tea cafe’s offer huge assortment of tea from the usual masala, ilaichi, tulsi Chai to variety of green tea; drinking tea is no longer considered as downmarket.
+Tea cafe’s offer a huge assortment of tea from the usual Masala, Ilaichi, Tulsi Chai to a variety of green tea; drinking tea is no longer considered as downmarket.
 These were hybrid of the affordable tea cafe and coffee brewing cafes, offering best of east and west.
 Serving popular Indian and International menu allowed them to cater to a variety of customers.
-Probably, this was a safe bet, to balance it out by mitigating any loss making situation.
+Probably, this was a safe bet, to balance it out by mitigating any loss-making situation.
 Imagine a scenario where Grandpa prefers Masala Chai with Parantha whereas grand daughter’s choice is Latte with cheese garlic bread; no one has to compromise and it’s a win-win situation.
 A new niche was established which was a runaway success.
 The business was so good that some Tea café opened up at multiple locations in Jaipur.

-In past, Chai was associated with the roadside vendors which were referred as Thadi.
+In the past, Chai was associated with the roadside vendors which were referred to as Thadi.
 Students would gang up with their friends at these roadside tea stalls.
-In recent years, Chai cafe’s are offering better option for those who love Chai and a place to hangout.
+In recent years, chai cafe’s are offering a better option for those who love Chai and a place to hang out.

-Tea house or Tea Cafe like Tapri Jaipur or Tea Tradition offer a break from the predictable menu and ambiance of the “me too” café .
+Tea house or Tea Cafes like Tapri Jaipur or Tea Tradition offer a break from the predictable menu and ambiance of the “me too” café.
 If you are visiting Jaipur do visit these tea café which makes for a differentiated experience and atmosphere.
 The best Tea café in Jaipur are Tapri Central, Chaisa and Tea Tradition.
 Try them!